sgravrock/straviz/README.txt

 4. Obtain a Strava access token and store it in straviz.ini.

-5. Obtain a Google Maps API key and store it in maps-apikey.
+5. Obtain a Google Maps API key and store it in straviz.ini

 6. Build everything: $ ./build